An order with a huge variety of birds. Hover over a series of photos to control the images. If you see an ID error, please contact me!

 According to the various guides, don't look for the orange crown to ID this one; usually that feature isn't visible.
 Instead, in the West, start by looking for a yellow bird with a fairly uniform back and a short, narrow beak.

 Yellow-Rumped Warbler (Setophaga coronata)

 Here's an example of the yellow rump peeking through.
-By the way, all of my photos were taken in the fall and show females; none shows any yellow on the crown of the head, despite what's shown by some guides.
+By the way none of my photos of females shows yellow on the crown of the head, despite what's shown by some guides.

 American Yellow Warbler (Setophaga petechia)

 Black-Throated Sparrow (Amphispiza bilineata)

 The Oregon variant of the Dark-Eyed Junco is found across much of the western U.S., including in Albuquerque.
 It has a hood, a brown back, and a buff patch on each side.
 The male's hood is dark gray while the female's is light gray.
 I found a pair ground-feeding in the Sandia foothills on New Year's Day 2018.